-The D20 Beat — Dragon’s Dogma, Etrian Odyssey, and Path of Exile are today’s D&D megadungeons
+The D20 Beat — Dragon’s Dogma, Etrian Odyssey, and Path of Exile are today’s D&D megadungeons (updated)

 How do Etrian Odyssey and Dragon’s Dogma: Dark Arisen fit with this?

-Bittertide Isle … a trap
+Bitterblack Isle … a trap

 Dragon’s Dogma has an open world full of adventure and dungeons to explore.
 Dark Arisen, however, takes place on an island, one where you descend into one deep dungeon.
 A number of fans recoiled at this, missing the openness of Gransys.